Water Talks Series n°4 - Prof. T. Bernauer

 Dr. Manuel Fischer is Researcher at the Department of Environmental Social Sciences at the Swiss Federal Institute of Aquatic Science and Technology (Eawag), and lecturer at the Institute of Political Science at the University of Bern.
 Dr. Fischer studies complex policymaking processes, policy networks and new institutional arrangements, with a focus on water and environmental policy.

 The Senegal River Basin Development Organization (OMVS) and the Niger Basin Authority (NBA) are recognized as examples of international watercourse governance best practices.
 Thanks to a set of skills that goes beyond the restrictive framework of flows management, they constitute genuine agencies for economical and social development.
 Despite their proximity, these organisations differ as their respective path to success undergone highly contingent features.
+Therefore we propose to compare the evolution of governance with respect to the Senegal and Niger watercourses in order to highlight common factors that led to coordination success as well as specificities of each case.
+We thereby ensure the tranposability of each model.

 Monthly Water Map n°3 - Governance at the Basin Level: Senegal and Niger Rivers

 The Organisation pour la mise en valeur du fleuve Sénégal (OMVS) and the Autorité du bassin du Niger (ABN) are recognised for their good practices in transboundary cooperation.
 Both institutions are characterized by robust cooperative frameworks on political and financial dimensions, information exchange, coordination mechanisms and public participation.
 As highlighted by the following visuals, the proper functioning of these institutions is tributary to multiple factors, but the level of uniformity between the parties seems to be a key facilitator of effective coordination.
+The illustrations bring a visual insight of the differences between the Senegal and the Niger River Basins’ components and contexts.

 MOOC n°1 - Water Resources Management and Policy